punch-mission/punch-5-meeting/README.md

 - *guide.ipynb*: a notebook that explains how to utilize PUNCH data
 - *requirements.txt*: the Python packages used by the notebook
 - *example_data/*: a few files to explore the data with
+- *example_movies/*: some movies of the synthetic data
 - *LICENSE*: a license for using these materials

 ## Getting started